-The Chromecast 2 offers more personalisation this time round, and it’s possible to upload your own pictures and use them as a backdrop.
-To set it up, just head over the Chromecast app and click on the Devices tab, and then the gear icon.
+The Chromecast offers personalization so it’s possible to upload your own pictures and use them as a backdrop.
+To set it up, just head over to the Chromecast app and click on the Devices tab, and then the gear icon.
 From there, you’ll be able to access backdrops, and choose the images displayed on your Chromecast.

-It’s possible to link your Google Photos, Facebook and Flickr accounts to the dongle, but if you’re tired of your own snaps, Google lets you choose pictures from a range of other categories, from satellite images to art.
+It’s possible to link your Google Photos, Facebook, and Flickr account to the dongle, but if you’re tired of your own snaps, Google lets you choose pictures from a range of other categories, from satellite images to art.